srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 |  Training accuracy  |   0.8185               | 0.4996          |
 |  Test accuracy      |   0.8188               | 0.5021          |
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The table shows the accuracy of the Lasso logistic model compared to the accuracy of the unregularized model.
-The Lasso regularized model yields higher accuracy scores for both training and test data.}
+{\footnotesize \singlespacing \textit{Note:} The table shows the accuracy of the Lasso logistic model compared to the accuracy of the unregularized model.
+The Lasso regularized model yields higher accuracy scores for both training and test data.\par}
 \end{minipage}
 \vspace{0.5cm}